EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml_primer.rst

    [[some_table_of_data]]
    a_key = "another value"

 ..
-Since MUSE requires a number of data files, paths to file can be formated quite
+Since MUSE requires a number of data files, paths to file can be formatted quite
 .. flexibly.
 A `path` any key-value where the value ends with `.csv` or `.toml`,
 .. as well any key which ends in `_path`, `_file`, or `_dir`, e.g. `data_path` or
 .. `sector_dir`.
 Paths can be formatted with shorthands for specific directories.
 ..
 Shorth-hands are specified by curly-brackets:

-As MUSE requires a number of data file, paths to files can be formated in a flexible manner.
+As MUSE requires a number of data file, paths to files can be formatted in a flexible manner.
 Paths can be formatted with shorthands for specific directories and are defined with curly-brackets.
 For example:

 .. code-block:: TOML